 Reassign relationships promptly

 Hopefully, your organization can promptly fill the vacancy left by the departing employee.
-But in this tight labor market, take steps to reassign priority prospects and at-risk prospects to other team members.
+But in this tight labor market, reassign priority and at-risk prospects to other team members.

 This may cause some portfolios to be oversized.
 We recommend that a full-time major gifts officer carry a portfolio of 100-125 people.
 If you haven’t done it recently, take this opportunity to rebalance portfolios across the team, removing individuals who have been unresponsive or are unlikely to increase their gift with further cultivation – hopefully that will yield a few available spots.
 Otherwise, consider using a classification that indicates the assignment is temporary, and move it out once a new staff member is onboarded.